mstachl/Airbnb_Munich_EDA/README.md

 3. What are the main factors influencing the overall price level?
 4. tbd...

-## File Descriptions <a name="files"></a>

-There is 3 notebook available here focused on data retreival, data cleaning and exploratory data analysis.

 >Inside Airbnb is a mission driven activist project with the objective to:
 >Provide data that quantifies the impact of short-term rentals on housing and residential communities; and also provides a platform to support advocacy for policies to protect our >cities from the impacts of short-term rentals.
 > -- <cite>Inside Airbnb</cite>

+## File Descriptions <a name="files"></a>

+There is a notebook available here focused on data retreival, data cleaning and exploratory data analysis.

 ## Results<a name="results"></a>